alizeait/plugin-depcheck/README.md

 OPTIONS

-   --write                Write missing dependencies into dependencies package.json, workspaces will have the range "workspace:*" while regular dependencies will prefer any range available from other workspaces, otherwise "*"
+   --write                Write missing dependencies into package.json, workspaces will have the range "workspace:*" while regular dependencies will prefer any range available from other workspaces, otherwise "*"

-   --ignore-patterns      Comma separated patterns describing files to ignore.
+   --ignore-files      Comma separated patterns describing files to ignore.
 Patterns must match the .gitignore spec.

    --ignore-packages      A comma separated array containing package names to ignore.
 It can be glob expressions"

 EXAMPLES
   $ yarn checkdeps
   $ yarn checkdeps --write
-  $ yarn checkdeps --write --ignore-patterns={dist,coverage,*.log}
+  $ yarn checkdeps --write --ignore-files={dist,coverage,*.log}
   $ yarn checkdeps --write --ignore-packages={eslint,babel-*}
 ```